girishpai/CarND_BehavClone/writeup_report.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the center , left and right camera images to keep the vehicle on the road.
+For the left and right camera images a correction factor to get the correct steering angle if the car encountered any of the curbs or turns.

 For details about how I created the training data, see the next section.